Academic Regulations and Procedures

 Grade Point Averages: GPA, CGPA

-A semester grade point average (GPA) and cumulative grade point average (CGPA) are computed for each student after every semester.
+A term grade point average (GPA) and cumulative grade point average (CGPA) are computed for each student after every term.
 The GPA is calculated by dividing the number of grade points earned during the semester by the number of GPA units in that period.
 The CGPA is determined by dividing the total number of grade points by the total number of GPA units at the University.
 Grade points and hours attempted are accrued in courses graded A, B, C, D, F, and WF only.

 Dropping a Course